jwiegley/johnwiegley/drafts/drafts.md

 r/zen
 jwiegley

-Looking at the self, which at first appears to be a constant entity moving through time, you discover it’s more like a standing wave form.
-There is no “self” that persists.
-You are actualized by the water, ever flowing through.
+Looking at the self,
+which at first appears
+to be a constant entity
+moving through time,
+we discover it's more
+of a standing wave form:
+no “self” that persists --
+only actualized by water
+ever flowing through.
 What is there to “be” enlightened?
-Nor does the Ocean ever cease its surge and flow.
+Nor does the Ocean ever cease
+its surge and flow.

 # CLICKBAIT: A simple three-step program for how to achieve R/Zen "enlightenment" the quick and easy
 way!